josephmontes/VAA/README.md

   - Many of the effective pitchers in the 'less than 8% 'rate'' category have success with their 4-Seam Fastball by using it as a complimentary pitch to their more high-quality pitches (Zack Greinke, Justin Verlander, Clayton Kershaw, Justin Steele, etc.)
 - I noticed that there are a ton of young pitchers throwing this 'better' 4-Seam Fastball right now, so, again, I do not see this trend going away (Bryce Miller, Mason Miller, Bobby Miller, Hunter Greene, Bryan Woo, JP Sears, Spencer Strider, etc.)
 - I do not have access to stats such as Arm Angle because I do not have measurements of where the pitcher is on the rubber nor measurements of their shoulder height, but if I did, I expect that I would see a strong correlation between lowering a pitcher's Arm Angle at the point of release and having an optimal VAA on their 4-Seam Fastball
-  - I found somewhat of a correlation between release height and VAA that you can find in my code!
+  - There is a correlation between release height and VAA that you can find in my code!
 - Also, I cannot calculate spin efficiency measurements with my data because I do not have the directional components of spin rate, just an overall spin rate, but if I did, I would expect that having a highly spin efficient 4-Seam Fastball helps a pitcher's VAA to be flatter because highly spin efficient 4-Seam Fastballs counteract the drag force on the pitched ball, enabling the lift force, leading to a pitched ball that drops less, and therefore has a flatter VAA
 ### BATTERS
 - The significant Flyball% discrepancy between the lists of batters mentioned earlier made sense, to me, of *why* this trend is happening: it is to counter all the launch angle efforts by the batter and counter the increasing Homerun environment created in the last 5 seasons
   - That explains why there is a skew towards contact hitters having the ability to hit this more effective 4-Seam Fastball, but that does not tell the whole story
-    - I believe that this Flyball% discrepancy between the list of batters is a hint that Attack Angle measurements would be able to reveal more about which batters are having success/can have success vs. this type of 4-Seam Fastball
+    - This Flyball% discrepancy between the list of batters is a hint that Attack Angle measurements would be able to reveal more about which batters are having success/can have success vs. this type of 4-Seam Fastball
     - More specifically, the ability for a batter to have a *range* of Attack Angles at their disposal due to their swing mechanics would be a major key in being able to take advantage of this trend, rather than just being a batter that has a flatter Attack Angle on average
-      - I emphasized ***range*** of Attack Angles because if a batter just has a flatter Attack Angle, then he is likely to struggle on the rest of the 90% of pitches that are not this specific type of 4-Seam Fastball, but if he has more diversity in his Attack Angles, then that will enable him to be able to get to this type of pitch when he needs to while maintaining an effective approach vs. all other pitch types
+      - ***Range*** of Attack Angles is emphasized because if a batter just has an overall flatter Attack Angle, then he is likely to struggle on the rest of the 90% of pitches that are not this specific type of 4-Seam Fastball, but if he has more diversity in his Attack Angles, then that will enable him to be able to get to this type of pitch when he needs to while maintaining an effective approach vs. all other pitch types
-- Another interesting thing I found is that the BB% for the first list of 'contact' batters (9.2%) was slightly higher than the second list of 'power' batters (8.7%)
+- Another interesting note is that the BB% for the first list of 'contact' batters (9.2%) was slightly higher than the second list of 'power' batters (8.7%)
-  - I found this notable because you likely would assume that between 2 lists of batters, the list with more power bats would have the higher walk rate than the contact hitters
+  - I found this notable because you would likely assume that between 2 lists of batters, the list with more power bats would have the higher walk rate than the contact hitters
   - Also, part of the idea behind this analysis is that a flatter VAA on 4-Seam Fastballs makes them harder to hit because the pitch is not breaking as the batter is expecting
     - This implies that if the batter has an ability to see the ball better, which a higher BB% implies, then he can give himself a better chance to identify and ultimately hit this type of 4-Seam Fastball
 - I was hesitant to say that the first list of 'contact' hitters should be viewed as progression candidates because of my assumption that the ability to hit this type of pitch will have a lot of variability from season to season, and because it is only 6% of **all** pitches